sciencelou/selfstudy/description.md

 ## Open Problems
 ### Hypothesis Formalization
 Effects are (discrete?)
 Gaussians around mean, mean&var change due to drugs?
+I need more hypotheses, e.g. no effect = one gaussian/mean = 0
+Also, Information Criteria for the evaluation are missing.
 ### Model specification
 * Bayesian Parameter Estimation with pymc3
 ### Data Pipeline